roman-milk/roman-milk.github.io/frank-and.md

  "I'll think about it.
 I'll have to call Bob Morgan and see what I missed last Wednesday and if there is anything that will require me to be there this Wednesday."

  I saw the disappointment on her face and I would agree to do Wednesday, but I was going to make her sweat a bit first.
 I finished dinner and then went into the den and pretended to do some work that I'd brought home with me and after a while I pretended to make some phone calls.
 An hour and a half after I'd gone into the den I came out and told Stella that I would give her the coming Wednesday but to schedule her fun for other days from then on.
 She rewarded me with an exhausting night before we fell asleep.
-Report_Story #3